The Beltane Principals

 The Court

 Children's participation in Peebles Beltane Festival, particularly through The Court, is a cherished tradition that highlights the community's commitment to involving its younger members in this historic celebration.
 Each year, the Beltane Queen and her Court are selected from the three local primary schools: Kingsland, Priorsford, and Halyrude.
 The selection process is carried out by a subcommittee of the Festival, who choose students to fill various roles within the Court based upon their anonymised questionnaires.
-These roles include the Queen, First Coutier, Chief Maid, Second Coutier, Maids, Heralds, and other ceremonial positions such as the Sword Bearer and Standard Bearer.
+These roles include the Queen, First Courtier, Chief Maid, Second Courtier, Maids, Heralds, and other ceremonial positions such as the Sword Bearer and Standard Bearer.
 The announcement of the Court typically occurs in May, generating excitement among the pupils and the wider community.
 The pinnacle of the children's involvement is on Beltane Saturday, referred to as "Red Letter Day."
 The day's events begin with a procession of over 500 children in costume, representing various characters such as fairies, sailors, soldiers, and archers.
 The procession makes its way to the Parish Church steps, where the Crowning Ceremony takes place.
 During this ceremony, the Beltane Queen is crowned by the Crowning Lady, and the children perform their duties with enthusiasm and pride.
 Following the crowning, the children participate in the Grand Procession, riding on decorated lorries through the town, accompanied by pipe and silver bands.
 This vibrant display is a highlight of the festival, showcasing the children and the community's support for their involvement.
 In recent years, adjustments have been made to ensure the safety and comfort of the children during the festivities.
 For instance, due to the growing number of participants, some younger children now watch the Crowning Ceremony from chairs in front of the church steps rather than on the steps, allowing them to still be part of the event without overcrowding.
 The involvement of children in the Peebles Beltane Festival not only preserves the town's rich traditions but also fosters a sense of community and belonging among its youngest residents.
 Their participation ensures that the spirit of the festival continues to thrive for generations to come.